Garden to Table Mission: To teach children how to grow, harvest, prepare and share fresh, seasonal food.

 Wellington Garden to Table schools

-Healthy Futures is proud to be supporting the following Wellington schools to run their Garden to Table programmes:
+Since 2013, Healthy Futures has assisted the following Wellington schools to establish the Garden to Table programme:

 Cannons Creek Primary, Porirua